sonadukane18/sonadukane18/README.md

 ⚡ A Bit More About Me..
 - I also create **technical content on Cloud, DevOps, AI, and Cybersecurity**, breaking down complex concepts into **clear, practical insights**.
-- Behind the lens as a Photographer 📸 and fueled by a passion for creativity & designing what I imagine! ✨
+- A Photographer 📸 fueled with the passion for creativity & designing! ✨

 📫 Reach me: dukanesona1868@gmail.com